 Designed for highly motivated adult professional students with a proven track record of success in the ALB program, our Joint Program provides an accelerated pathway to earn both a bachelor’s and master’s degree.
 In the Joint Program, you earn the ALB and ALM degree in any field we currently offer with four graduate-level courses counting toward both degrees.

-Once you earn 96 credits toward the ALB degree with a 3.5 or higher GPA and have at least five years of full-time, paid, professional work experience, you can petition to join the Joint Program by submitting the request form and supporting documentation.
+Once you earn 96 credits toward the ALB degree with a 3.5 or higher GPA and have at least five years of full-time, paid, professional work experience, you can petition to join the Joint Program by submitting the application and supporting documentation.
 Documentation includes a resume, employer letter of recommendation, and an essay that outlines your reasons for wanting to pursue the ALM degree, specifically stating how your professional experience aligns with your graduate field interest.
 On the form you'll list the four courses that you plan to double count, which must include the two or three courses required for ALM admission.